The Elasticity of Quantitative Investment: Additional Details

 The derivation of the demand function follows trivially from \cite{ky} (KY), but I describe it here in detail for the sake of completeness.
 Let $\mu_t = \E_t [r_{t+1}]$ be the $N$-dimensional vector of asset expected excess returns, and let $\Sigma_t = \Var_t [r_{t+1}]$ be the $N \times N$ conditional covariance matrix.
 Let $\mu_t^j$ and $\Sigma_t^j$ be similar, but instead let these terms represent the {subjective} beliefs of institution $j$ for the mean and covariance respectively.
 Like KY, I assume investors believe:

-where $\Phi_t^j$ and $\Psi_t^j$ are $K \times 1$ vectors of parameters, $\zeta_{t}^j$ is a positive scalar, $I$ is an $N \times N$ identity matrix, and here $Z_t$ is an $N \times (K+1)$ matrix of $K$ predictors $\dot z_{i,k,t}$ (not $\udot{z}_{i,k,t}$) and the first column of $Z_t$ is a constant (intercept term).
+where $\Phi_t^j$ and $\Psi_t^j$ are $K \times 1$ vectors of parameters, $\zeta_{t}^j$ is a positive scalar, $I$ is an $N \times N$ identity matrix, and here $Z_t$ is an $N \times (K+1)$ matrix of $K$ predictors $z_{i,k,t}$ and the first column of $Z_t$ is a constant (intercept term).
+This equation is essentially the same as equation (\ref{eq:nn_basic}).
 See KY for a discussion about this standard single factor structure.
-KY mention "[w]e could relax the one-factor assumption and generalize to a multifactor case, but the resulting expressions are less intuitive and less preferable for expositional purposes."
+KY mention, "[w]e could relax the one-factor assumption and generalize to a multifactor case, but the resulting expressions are less intuitive and less preferable for expositional purposes."

 Classic CARA demand with multivariate normal expected returns has the following functional form:

 where $\gamma_t^j$ is the risk aversion of the institution at time $t$.

 With these assumptions above---using similar logic to KY---I can write: